Block 9, 10 & 11

 IMPORTANT: You may only register for a Minor if you have obtained at least 60 EC from the RSM bachelor programme at the time of registration (in May).
 Students who register for a minor, but do not meet this requirement, will be automatically deregistered by the EUR Minor Coordination.

 Depending on the amount of EC earned for the minor, internship or exchange, you will need to ‘fill up’ to at least 30 EC with elective courses.
+If you have not followed a minor, an intership or exchange, then you can fill up the total amount of 30 EC with only elective courses.
 These electives can be chosen from RSM, outside RSM at the EUR, or outside the EUR and even abroad.
 Students may also choose a language elective.

-During block 10 RSM bachelor students can follow only one of these RSM electives:
+During block 10 RSM offers four elective courses.
+Bachelor 3 students are allowed to only follow one of these RSM electives:

-- Going Viral: Ideas that spread the world
+- Going Viral: Ideas that Spread Around the World (5 EC)

 Registration RSM electives block 10